 The law enforcement officer cleared his throat from behind them.
-“I think the two of you had better come back to the hotel to answer a few questions,” he declared.
+“I think the two of you had better come back to the hotel to answer a few questions.”

-Ms. Peabody’s eyes narrowed when the officer and hotel manager escorted the two teenagers back into the lobby.
-“You should never have come back to me, dearie,” she said smugly to Carrie.
+Carrie saw the older woman’s eyes narrow as the police officer and hotel manager escorted her and Frank back into the lobby.
+“You should never have come back to me, dearie,” the woman said smugly to Carrie.
 “That wasn’t very smart.”

-“I don’t know what you’re talking about, I’ve never been here before,” Carrie retorted.
+“I don’t know what you’re talking about, I’ve never been here before,” Carrie shot back.

-“All right, all right, settle down now,” the officer soothed.
+“All right Ms. Peabody, let’s settle down now,” the officer soothed.
 He turned to the teenagers.
 “Suppose you start by telling us exactly what you’re doing here.”

 Frank exchanged a glance with Carrie.
-“Yeah, uh… well, our affairs are often in a state of flux,” he began slowly.
+“Yeah, uh, well, our affairs are often in a state of flux…” he began.

-“We just arrived in town,” Carrie interrupted.
-“My… uncle is staying in the hotel.
-At least that’s what we thought, but when you started shouting at us we wondered if maybe we hadn’t received the wrong set of directions.
+“We just got into town,” Carrie interrupted.
+“My uncle is staying here in the hotel.
+At least, that’s what we thought, but when you started shouting at us we wondered if maybe we had the wrong set of directions.
 So we went back out to try and get our bearings.
-I don’t suppose either of you have ever heard of the Clayton Hotel?”
+I don’t suppose either of you have heard of the Clayton Hotel?”

 “This is the Clayton,” affirmed the officer.

 “It IS?”
-Carrie said, genuinely surprised.
+Carrie said, taken aback.
 She took a moment to look more closely at her surroundings.
 They were still in town.
 That was unexpected.

 “You’re Mr. Clayton!”
 Frank realized, turning to the manager.

-“Do I know either of you?” the manager retorted.
+“Do I know either of you?” the manager wondered.

 “Uh, no,” Frank admitted.
 “It’s just, well…”

-“We thought my uncle might have mentioned us,” Carrie interrupted again.
+“Did my uncle not mention us?”
+Carrie interrupted again.
 “I’m Carrie, this is Frank.”

 “Never heard of you.
 Who is your uncle?”
 Mr. Clayton challenged.

 “Euh, his name is… Marty McFly.”
-She exchanged a brief glance with Frank.
+Carrie shrugged at Frank, off his look.
 “He should have checked in here on November fourteenth.”

 “It’s November twelfth,” Mr. Clayton pointed out.

-Carrie rolled her eyes – this time faking her reaction, as she’d seen the readout of the time machine and been well aware of that fact.
+Carrie rolled her eyes – this time faking surprise, as she’d seen the readout of the time machine and been well aware of that fact.
 “Really?”
 She slugged Frank in the arm.
-“You got those dates wrong AGAIN!
+“You got those dates wrong AGAIN.
 Why do I even bother traveling anywhere with you?”